 Western Gailes Golf Club is wedged between Irvine Bay and the railway tracks on one of Ayrshire’s narrowest strips of links land.
 Western and its next-door neighbour, Glasgow Gailes, are the northernmost of the exceptional links courses located on this prodigious stretch of Ayrshire coastline.

 Four Glaswegians who were fed up with playing on muddy parkland founded the club in 1897.
 They recruited the first keeper of the greens, Mr. F. Morris, to lay out the course on land leased from the Duke of Portland.
-Western Gailes is listed in the catalogue of Simpson & Company Golf Architects, but we don't know what work Tom Simpson may have carried out prior to Fred W. Hawtree developed four new holes in the mid 1970s due to accomodate a new road.
+Western Gailes is listed in the catalogue of Simpson & Company Golf Architects, but we don't know what work Tom Simpson may have carried out prior to Fred W. Hawtree developing four new holes in the mid 1970s to accomodate a new road.

 Western is an unusual layout in that the clubhouse is more or less centrally located.
 The first four holes head north, parallel to the railway tracks.
 The next nine holes head straight back along the coastline in a southerly direction, passing the clubhouse along the way, and then the closing five holes head northwards, back towards the clubhouse and once more along the railway line.